Who We Are

 Michelle Chandler of Huntington, Vermont, joined the firm in 1996, after working eight years for a Burlington law firm.
 Michelle’s work includes coordination and document preparation for real estate closings, work on litigation matters, and general office assistance.
 Michelle’s extensive experience, her friendly demeanor, and her ability to insure that matters are handled promptly and properly, consistently result in praise from everyone she deals with.

-Paula White of Colchester, Vermont, is a very experienced paralegal, focusing her work on personal injury, general litigation, and bankruptcy.
-She is a graduate of Lyndon State College, with at B.A. in English, and has a Certificate in Paralegal Studies from Burlington College.
-She has been a paralegal for over 15 years, and is well qualified to assist our personal injury clients as well as other litigants in civil matters.
-She also works with attorney David Lynch to provide high quality service to his bankruptcy clients.
+Kathy Leach is an extraordinarily experienced paralegal, focusing her work on personal injury, general litigation, and bankruptcy.
+She has a paralegal certificate from Woodbury College, and attended classes at Trinity College.
+A former military veteran she has been a paralegal for over 20 years.
+She is well qualified to assist our personal injury clients, and also works with attorney David Lynch to provide high quality service to his bankruptcy clients.

 Maggie Gordon of Hinesburg, Vermont, assists the firm with billing, bookkeeping, document preparation, and other office functions.
 She is a graduate of Middlebury College, where she earned a B.A. in English Literature and an M.A. in Russian.
 She was a Lecturer in Russian at the University of Vermont and Saint Michael’s College, as well as teaching Applied Linguistics at Saint Michael’s College.
 Her excellent communication and organization skills are invaluable to the firm and our clients.